cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-stemcell.md

 # Create a Micro BOSH from a stemcell

-This tutorial shows you how to create your first BOSH (called a Micro BOSH as all the components are in on VM), and the preceding steps for preparing the Inception VM that will be required.
+This tutorial shows you how to create your first BOSH on AWS (on any region or any available IaaS).
+This is one of several tutorials for [creating a BOSH](creating-a-bosh-overview.md).

+In BOSH terminology, you will be creating a Micro BOSH.
+You will provision a single VM that contains all the parts of BOSH, which is bootstrapped from a pre-baked generic image (called a "stemcell" in BOSH language).
+That is, the image contains all the software packages required to run BOSH.
+During the deployment, a private AMI will be created from the stemcell, which will be used to boot the Micro BOSH VM.

+This tutorial will take you through the steps related to preparation, creating the configuration file and using the BOSH CLI to deploy the Micro BOSH VM.

+## What will happen in this tutorial

-That is, there are three machines/VM being referenced in this tutorial.
-We will create two VMs in two different AWS regions, and there is your local machine (for example, an OS X machine)
+There are three machines/VM being referenced in this tutorial.
+In addition to your local machine, we will create two VMs in the same AWS region:

 1. Local machine - use fog to provision Inception VM; use ssh to access/prepare Inception VM
 1. Inception VM - prepare an available Ubuntu VM; we'll create a new one
 1. Micro BOSH VM - use BOSH CLI to bootstrap a new VM that is a BOSH (called "Micro BOSH")

 That is, by the end of this tutorial you will have two Ubuntu VMs.
 An Inception VM used to create a BOSH VM.

-This tutorial is the preferred method for bootstrapping a BOSH.
-Alternately, you can [create a BOSH from scratch](creating-a-bosh-from-scratch.md) using provided chef recipes.
+NOTE: Both VMs must be in the same IaaS/region because the Inception VM is used to create the private AMI.
+If you want to deploy a Micro BOSH into different IaaS/regions from the generic stemcell, you also need to create an Inception VM in that IaaS/region.

+[sidebar]

+The Inception VM is used to:

+* create a private AMI from a generic micro BOSH stemcell
+* run a registry of AWS to track provisioned components in AWS
+* store a registry of deployed Micro BOSHes
+* store log files of BOSH CLI interactions with each Micro BOSH

+[/sidebar]

 ## Create the Inception VM